magahet/ai-robotics/final/README.md

 CS 8803: Final Project - Hexbug Tracker - Magahet Mendiola
 =======================================

 # Overview

 This project includes code to track and predict the path of the hexbug by using the provided centroid data files.
 It performs this task by modeling the state of the hexbug with a Kalman Filter, a constant acceleration model, and a basic physics engine.
+The project also includes a training tool to optimize the measurement and process noise parameters, as well as the absorption rate used by the model.
 Details for how to execute the program and details regarding implementation can be found in this guide and within the code documentation.

 # Quickstart